Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_integrate_api_cli.md

 linkTitle: Integrate with API / CLI
 weight: 30
 ---

-Use the Amplify Central API / CLI to create and manage your assets.
+This topic explains how to use the Amplify Central API / CLI to create and manage your assets.

 ## Before you start